Advice

 Anxiety & sleep cycle: How to get a good night’s rest

+You probably already realized that stress and anxiety can lead to sleep deprivation.
 The link between anxiety and sleep is well-established.
-You probably already realized that stress and anxiety can lead to sleep deprivation.
 But research from The Anxiety and Depression Association of America (ADAA) indicates that it can also work the other way around - sleep deprivation can also cause anxiety.
-This can lead to a vicious cycle where you don’t sleep because you’re anxious, which then makes the anxiety worse, which makes it even harder to sleep.
-Chronic insomnia can greatly impact mood regulation - when you’re tired, things that might usually roll off your back can seem intolerable, sparking anger, anxiety, or depression, which can also make it more difficult to sleep.
-But don’t worry - there are a few things you can try at home.
+This can lead to a vicious cycle where you don’t sleep because you’re anxious, which then makes the anxiety worse, which makes it even harder to sleep. ****

-Sleep Hygiene
+Tune Up Your Sleep Hygiene

-No, we’re not talking about brushing your teeth - though that’s important too.
+No, we’re not talking about brushing your teeth (though that’s important too!).
 Sleep hygiene includes:

 • Regular Bedtime Routine: You should be going to bed at about the same time every day - even on the weekends.
 This helps your brain’s internal clock to know when to start creating melatonin and other sleep-inducing hormones.